Additive normal tempered stable processes for equity derivatives and power law scaling

-We use the synthetic forward, as forward price, because this allows a perfect synchronization with option prices and, for several maturities, it identifies the most liquid forward in the market.
-The synthetic forward price is obtained for every maturity, from very liquid options as the (algebraic) mean of the lowest forward ask and the highest forward bid. \\ We implement a simple iterated algorithm that identifies the synthetic forward price at a given maturity $T$: let us briefly describe it.
+We implement a simple iterated algorithm that identifies the synthetic forward price at a given maturity $T$: let us briefly describe it.
 We start selecting the call and put options with strike price nearest to the spot price for the shortest maturity or to the previous maturity forward price for the next maturities.
-We compute forward bid, ask and mid prices for that strike price.
+We compute forward bid, ask, and mid prices for that strike price.
 We consider the options with the nearest superior strike.
 If the forward mid-price computed previously falls within the new bid-ask interval, then the updated forward bid is the highest value among the two forward bids, while the updated ask is the lowest value among the two ask prices.
 The updated forward mid-price corresponds to the mean of the updated bid and ask.
 Then, we consider the nearest inferior strike and iterate the same procedure comparing the updated forward mid-price with the new bid/ask prices relative to this new strike.
 This procedure is iterated with the next superior strike and then with the next inferior strike, and so on for all the options present at that maturity $T$.

-In Figure \ref{fig:forward curve} we show, for a given underlying and a given maturity, the values considered in the forward price construction and the value selected by the procedure.
+In Figure \ref{fig:forward curve}, we show, for a given underlying and a given maturity, the values considered in the forward price construction and the value selected by the procedure.

-In Figure \ref{fig:forward term struct} we plot the bid, ask and mid synthetic forward prices for the different maturities available for the S\&P 500 and the EURO STOXX 50.
+In Figure \ref{fig:forward term struct}, we plot the bid, ask, and mid synthetic forward prices for the different maturities available for the S\&P 500 and the EURO STOXX 50.